RygelGasparTheOG/laude-ai/readme.md

 - Built as a learning project to demonstrate practical NLP techniques
 - Inspired by the need for simple, understandable AI systems
-- Named "Laude" as a playful take on "Claude"

 ## 📧 Support